 We humans love superlatives-the biggest, the tallest, the oldest.
 The urge to witness the rare is a default setting installed in us since birth.
 Conquering one of the seven highest mountains of the world is a dream for many.
-So if you’re planning to climb Mt.
-Kilimanjaro, make sure you have that unfathomable zeal, a positive mindset and strong willpower!
+So if you’re planning for Kilimanjaro trek, make sure you have that unfathomable zeal, a positive mindset and strong willpower!

 There are various routes to climb the tallest peak of Africa; some are steep, some have continuous ascents, and some are daunting.
 While Marangu route is known as the oldest, comparatively easiest and the shortest route to Mt.
 Kilimanjaro, don’t be fooled by the word ‘easy’, because as the saying goes, nothing worthwhile comes easily!

 On the trek, you will continuously hear ‘pole, pole’ which in Swahili means ‘slowly, slowly’.
 That’s the kind of endurance and persistence you require on your trek to Mt.
 Kilimanjaro via Marangu route.
 Because honestly-the route is short, but the time to acclimatize with the climate is also less.
 So your enemy via this route might be the mountain sickness and not the steep altitude.
 Nonetheless, if you keep your chin up, head high and have a firm belief in yourself, the magnificent views on the summit are going to overwhelm you with tears and will definitely make up for the strenuous climb.

 Also known as the Coca-Cola route, due to its comparatively easy trail, the trek via Marangu route will take around 7-8 days to hike.
 One interesting aspect of this route that sets it apart from the others, is the accommodation facility.
 There will be huts throughout your route.
 However, you will need to carry your own sleeping bag due to the cold temperature.
 You will also get one washing bowl of warm water; one in morning and other in the evening.
 If you are luck, you might even get flush toilets in the washrooms, or else there will be some alternate to it.
 There are 60 bunk beds each at Mandara and Kibo Huts, and 120 bunk beds at Horombo Hut.